Visual-Meta

 All metadata standards can potentially accommodate all metadata but there are real differences in how it is produced and to what degree it becomes accessible.
 Anything can be put into metadata fields but at what production cost and at what effort to access it?

+Please refer to the Metadata Comparison Table to see how this approach differs from what is currently available.
 This is not a demo, this is not only for today–to enable rich interactions, we need a robust infrastructure for rich metadata, as the games industry has known for years and the movie industry has teased.
 We need something like this approach.

 .